|

 activities of daily living, dressing,

 washing and grooming.
-The rehabilitation
+The

-team can control these deformities by
+rehabilitation team can control these

-recommending and performing positioning,
+deformities by recommending and performing

-range of motion, orthotics, splinting,
+positioning, range of motion, orthotics,

 .